whiteside-daniel/zoho-deluge-scripts/widgets/Zoho Widgets.md

 `zet pack` - after this is complete, you'll have a .zip file in /dist folder which contains all the files needed by your widget.
 Don't unzip this yet, as you will upload the entire .zip file into CRM.

 ### Step 8 - Upload your Widget
 Go back to CRM -> Settings -> Developer Space -> Widgets and find the widget you just created.
 Change the hosting from "External" to "Zoho" and upload your zip file.
-If the main html file in your widget was in /app/widget.html then set "Index Page" to widget.html.
-Else, append the subfolder like this: /folder/rootIndex.html
+If the main html file in your widget was in /app/widget.html then set "Index Page" to /widget.html.

 ## END

-written by Daniel Whiteside, daniel.w@zohocorp.com or whiteside.danielj@gmail.com
+written by Daniel Whiteside - Zoho Developer / Project Manager - whiteside.danielj@gmail.com